SarupaVL/Internship/README.md

 Uses high-bandwidth memory to quickly handle large datasets required for rendering and computation (unlike CPUs which have access to cache memory).
 Memory types in GPU:

 GPU manufacturers:
 1. Nvidia
 2. AMD

 CUDA is a software from Nvidia that allows you to choose where exactly (memory location) you want to store a particular something in your GPU.
 It provides full control over you GPU.

+GTX and RTX graphic cards (by NVIDIA):
+GTX series- aimed at graphics for gaming.
+Limitations arise in fields of data science and machine learning due to less VRAM.
+RTX GPUs often feature more CUDA cores and Tensor cores compared to GTX GPUs.
+Tensor cores, in particular, are essential for accelerating AI and deep learning tasks.
+They perform mixed-precision matrix multiplication, significantly speeding up training times for large neural networks.